enwi/BME68X/README.md

 ## Changes and optimizations
 - Use enumerations for `Oversampling`, `FilterSize` and `ODR` settings (Removes extra if statements)
-- Add `setConfig` function for setting humidity, temperature and pressure oversampling as well as irr filter size (Code speed up by ~1second)
+- Add `setConfig` function for setting humidity, temperature, pressure oversampling, irr filter size as well as output data rate (Code speed up by ~1second)
 - Option to set a temperature calibration offset with `setTOffset` which has an influence on humidity and pressure
+- Removed unnecessary casts, calculations and intermediate variables
+- Use constexpr whenever possible